Argestis/003-roman-AP-17112020/README.md

 User will input on a textbox of a web page a number in its decimal format and when they click on a button the result of the conversion will be shown in a label.

-The user will not be able to convert any number above 3999 or negative and since they never discovered 0 users will not be able to convert that number either.
+The user will not be able to convert any integer number above 3999 or negative and since they never discovered 0 users will not be able to convert that number either.

 #### Examples of valid input/output